LoyolaChicagoCS/syshandbook/source/facilities.rst

 GPGPU Server
 ------------

-Our new GPGPU-Server was set up at our ETL.
-It is SuperServer 7046GT-TRF-TC4 with 2 x Intel Xeon Quad-Core (16 logical processors), 96GB RAM, 4 x NVIDIA® Tesla C2075 GPUs. `Getting Started Guide <../../how-to/gpgpu-server/index.html>`_` </>`_
+Our new GPGPU Server was set up at our ETL.
+It is SuperServer 7046GT-TRF-TC4 with 2 x Intel Xeon Quad-Core (16 logical processors), 96GB RAM, 4 x NVIDIA® Tesla C2075 GPUs.
+Please read our :doc:`gpgpu-server` guide on how to get started.

 .. index::
    single: Emerging Technologies Laboratory